spences10/twitter-bot-playground/README.md

 **Add `now` settings**

-Ok, so that's signup and install sorted, we can now configure tha bot for deploying to `now`.
+Ok, so that's signup and install sorted, we can now configure the bot for deploying to `now`.
 First up lets add the `now` settings to our `package.json` file, I've put it in between my `npm` scripts and the author name in my `package.json`:

 ```json
 "scripts": {